Dacres0/Software-Engineering-Match-/README.md

 # <ins>**_User Profiles_**</ins>

+user profile 1: Child gamer
+Name: Leah Carter
+Age: 5
+Location: Paris, France
+Gaming experience: Plays on her mini ipad on games like colouring books, minecraft, mario kart

+wants/needs;
+- Easy to understand controls
+-Bright pictures with bright colours
+-positive feedback (well done!)
+-quick levels

+frustrations
+-Leah has a short attention span
+-She doesn't like overly hard levels

+User profile 2: Adult casual gamer
+Name: Fred Patel
+Age: 36
+Location: Bournmouth, UK
+Gaming experience: Casual gamer, owns and plays on a pc, enjoys puzzle games

+wants/needs:
+-Short sessions (able to play during lunch breaks -smooth and aesthetic UI
+-More challenging levels (challenging topics with a timer to complete level in) -option to quit at any time

+Frustrations:
+-Doesn't have enough time to spend a long time on one level -hates games that don't include lives or a way you can loose

 The game will be based off of 2 user profiles; **Child and Adult**.
 These profiles will serve as difficulty levels, the child variation catering towards an easier mode, with images.
 This is to make the game more interactive and easily accessible for a younger person.
 The younger person will want a game that is easy to play/understand, that does not require a range of skills and a game that interests them with colourful photos.
 The childs needs will be a simplistic game mode with few functions that make it fun and enjoyable to play.

 The adult mode will be based on categories and lives to which general words can be matched.
 This is to add difficulty to the game concept, and force the user into decision making.
 The adult person will want a game that can be challenging at times, something that is a bit more intellectual (word categories instead of photos) as well as the ability to loose the game via volume of lives they have.
 Their needs include similar things where the game has multiple levels and functions with ability to quit the game at any point.